ulissigroup/F22-06-325/_sources/projects/overview.md

 * Experimenting with data featurization and ML modeling techniques
 * Communicating complex statistical and numerical analyses

 These are really hard problems.
-There is no one right way to solve them.
+There is not one right way to solve them!

 ## Project Choices